GoogleChrome/web.dev/src/site/content/en/blog/handwriting-recognition/index.md

 {% Aside %} Note that the API is currently exclusive to Chrome&nbsp;OS devices.
-Chrome&nbsp;91 already contains limited support for the API, but to fully experience it, we recommend you test on Chrome&nbsp;92 to Chrome&nbsp;94. {% endAside %}
+Chrome&nbsp;91 already contains limited support for the API, but to fully experience it, we recommend you test on Chrome&nbsp;92 to Chrome&nbsp;97. {% endAside %}

 ### Enabling support during the origin trial phase

 Starting in Chrome&nbsp;92, the Handwriting Recognition API will be available as an origin trial on Chrome&nbsp;OS.
-The origin trial is expected to end in Chrome&nbsp;94 (October 13, 2021).
+The origin trial is expected to end in Chrome&nbsp;97 (January 26, 2022).

 {% include 'content/origin-trials.njk' %}